facelessuser/coloraide/docs/src/markdown/gamut.md

 > [!failure] The `oklch-cubic` gamut mapping is **not** registered in `Color` by default

-OkLCh Cubic is an approach created by @LeaVerou at the CSS Working Group.
-This approach capitalizes on an observation that at a fixed lightness and hue, each linear Display P3 channel is exactly a cubic equation in chroma (l' is affine in C, then cubed),so the chroma boundary is the smallest chroma at which any channel reaches 0 or 1.
-This is found via standard closed form cubic equation solving formulas and optimized further through some observations about the types of equations produced.
-As an additional optimization, a lazily populated hue cache is suggested.
+OkLCh Cubic is an approach created by @LeaVerou, at the CSS Working Group, that uses a cubic solver.
+It is similar to some other approaches used to reduced chroma in OkLCh, such as one approach the creator of OkLCh posted [about] (https://bottosson.github.io/posts/gamutclipping/#intersection-with-srgb-gamut), that also use cubic solver.

+While the author of OkLCh used a Halley's Method solver, which is an iterative approach, Lea opted for a non-iterative approach relying on a Cardano's Method.
+Additionally, the solving was split such that the hue related data could be cached for faster repeat solving on a specific hue.

+Caching can obviously store a lot of data in memory, so by default, we provide a modified non-caching Cardano's solver which is optimized for speed without caching.
+Caching can be enabled via the `cache` option and will increase speed at the cost of storing a cached look-up-table in memory.

-What is nice about this approach is that it is by far the fastest chroma reduction approach, when using OkLCh as the working perceptual space.
+What is nice about this approach is that it is by far the fastest chroma reduction approach, that ColorAide offers when using OkLCh as the working perceptual space.
+This is true with and without `cache` enabled.

 > [!note]
 > While OkLCh is the fastest OkLCh chroma reduction method, it can only be used with OkLCh.
 If a more generic approach